AnatoliyProjects/encrep/README.md

 With this approach, your codebase remains safe - even if your workstation fails.
 Moreover, since **Encrep** dumps to S3 only **encrypted data**, you don’t need to worry about anyone accessing your codebase.

+# Installation

+**Encrep** requires Python 3.13.
+Ensure that you have the appropriate version of Python installed by running `which python` or `which python3`.

+If everything is set up correctly, run `pip install encrep` or `pip3 install encrep` in your terminal.

+This will download the package from [PyPi](https://pypi.org/project/encrep/) and add **Encrep** to your `PATH`.

+To verify that the installation was successful, run `which encrep`.

 # Overview